 - In Far Cry 3, the song first gets played on a record by the villain Hoyt, who comments on his personal taste in European music shortly after casually blowing up a boat full of hostages from his office.
 The second time it plays in the background when Jason and Riley escape an airfield via helicopter.

 - An arcade game from the early 1980s by Midway called Satan's Hollow used this as the game start jingle.

-- In the Visual Novel G Senjou No Maou, the main character's sister, who is a figure skater, uses this music as background to her freestyle performance.
+- In G-Senjou no Maou, the main character's sister, who is a figure skater, uses this music as background to her freestyle performance.
 The theme is also used as background music while the main character is planning his undying vengeance over a classmate who accidentally damaged one of his classical music CDs (appropriately, it was a performance of Wagner).

-- In Fallout New Vegas this plays at the end of Come Fly with Me, as the rockets launch to take the ghouls to the Great Beyond.
+- In Fallout: New Vegas this plays at the end of Come Fly with Me, as the rockets launch to take the ghouls to the Great Beyond.
 The launch can be a success...or end badly, depending on your choices.